Demsa: Demsa's low temperature

 With an average daily maximum temperature below 91 °F, the chilly season lasts 3.4 months, from June 18 to September 29.
 Demsa experiences its coldest month of the year in January, with an average low of 63 °F and high of 91 °F.

-Demsa's Cloud
+Demsa's cloud cover

 The average proportion of sky covered by clouds in Demsa varies significantly seasonally throughout the year.

 Around October 26 marks the start of Demsa's clearer season, which lasts for 4.5 months and ends around March 9.

 In Demsa, January is the clearest month of the year, with the sky remaining clear, mostly clear, or partly cloudy 54% of the time.

 Beginning around March 9 and lasting about 7.5 months, the cloudier period of the year ends around October 26.

 May is the cloudiest month of the year in Demsa, with the sky being overcast or mostly cloudy 79% of the time on average during this month.